Cottonwood Canyon State Park: Trails

+Dispersed backcountry camping and off-trail hiking are permitted throughout the park and adjacent BLM boundaries, provided backpackers camp a minimum of 1 mi away from any established trailheads.

 History

-In 2008, the Western Rivers Conservancy, a non-profit organization based in Portland, bought the land from a cattle-ranching family, the Murthas, who had owned it since the 1930s.
+In 2008, Western Rivers Conservancy bought the land from a cattle-ranching family, the Murthas, who had owned it since the 1930s.
 The conservancy was able to borrow money from the Wyss Foundation to make a quick purchase possible.
 Later, Western Rivers offered to sell the land to the Oregon Parks and Recreation Department (OPRD) to create a state park.
 OPRD agreed and paid Western Rivers what the non-profit had paid the Murthas, $7.86 million.
 In 2022, the park applied to become the 2nd IDA Dark Sky Park in the state of Oregon, with approvals expected to come by mid to late 2023.
 In late 2024, it has been certified as a Dark Sky Park.